 Joseph was in ninth grade when he wrote this oration in the spring of 2017.

-It is important for one to base his worldview on biblical ideas because it will enable him to stand firm in his beliefs and resist the strong influence of evil and corruption in today’s society.
+It is important for one to base his worldview on biblical principles because it will enable him to stand firm in his beliefs and resist the strong influence of evil and corruption in today’s society.
 Society has a profound influence on both youth and adults in the world today.
-Much of what society believes and portrays rejects and contradicts the whole idea of God and the Bible.
-However, Romans 12:2 states, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
+Much of what a secular worldview and society at large believes and portrays rejects and contradicts the whole idea of God and the Bible.
+However, Romans 12:2 states, “Do not conform to the pattern of this world but be transformed by the renewing of your mind.
+Then you will be able to test and approve what God’s will is his good, pleasing and perfect will.”
 A Christ-centered foundation will help us decipher what we should and should not do.
 Even though the majority of people might act in a certain manner, this does not make their actions biblical.
-In fact, their actions most likely contradict what the Bible has to say, even though they may not be intending to.
+In fact, their actions most likely contradict what the Bible has to say, even though they may not intend to.
 That is why we must set our worldview in God’s Word, so that we may not fall under the influence of society.
-Del Tackett, author of the article, “Why is a Biblical Worldview is Important?” states, “Aligning our choices with a biblical worldview means our choices will often run countercultural.
+Del Tackett, author of the article “Why is a Biblical Worldview is Important?” states, “Aligning our choices with a biblical worldview means our choices will often run countercultural.
 Even well-meaning believers often have difficulty going against the consensus” (Tackett).